Of Monsters and Men: What Is the Grim Being Known as Grendel from the Epic Beowulf?

 Nowadays, monsters hide under your bed.
 They come out of the closet or dangle from your ceiling.
 Children usually picture such monsters with fangs or scales, glowing eyes, and claws.
 With the right director, Monsters, Inc. could be turned into a horror film with only minor changes to the storyline.

 In medieval England, monsters were very different and sometimes quite ambiguous.
 Such is the case of Grendel in Beowulf.
 Revered as a primary example of Anglo-Saxon literature and western epic poetry, the text was originally written in Old English and dictates the story of the Scandinavian hero Beowulf and his attempts to aid the Danish king Hrothgar.
 One of the three reasons Beowulf is needed is to slay a strong monster that has been consistently plaguing the mead hall of Hrothgar.
-This monster is none other than Grendel - who, arguably, is as famous as (if not more than) Beowulf himself.
+This monster is none other than Grendel - who, arguably, is as famous as - if not more than - Beowulf himself.

-A depiction of what Grendel may have looked like. ( Public Domain )
+A depiction of what Grendel may have looked like.
+(Public Domain)

-Was Grendel a Dragon or Giant?
+Was Grendel a Giant or Dragon?

 The precise nature of Grendel's being is never made fully clear.
 Interpretations of his character have ranged from giant to dragon to a Scandinavian berserker.
 He has been described as a bipedal brute with impenetrable scales and spikes in place of skin and is called a shadow walker in the text.
-The moniker might be indicative of Grendel's preference for darkness and shadows, or it might have a symbolic meaning regarding the creature Grendel was initially intended to be interpreted as.
+The moniker might be indicative of Grendel's preference for darkness and shadows, or it might have a symbolic meaning explaining the creature Grendel was initially intended to be interpreted as.
 Regardless, the aforementioned description of the monster has long been a topic of debate among scholars.